damienstanton/vector_array_similarity/README.md

-This package implements an _opiniated_ similarity function that takes into account how important individual vectors are to a given user, and also accounts for the different array lengths (i.e. available time windows).In particular, absence of vectors is interpreted through the Closed-World Assumption as lack of activity.
+This package implements an _opiniated_ similarity function that takes into account how important individual vectors are to a given user, and also accounts for the different array lengths (i.e. available time windows).
+In particular, absence of vectors is interpreted, through the Closed-World Assumption, as lack of activity.

+This similarity function does not care about the time ordering of vectors, just their presence.
+Thus two users are highly similar if their vectors are similar independent of their time position.
+However, if user1 has one vector and it is highly similar to one of user2's vectors, and in addition user2 has additional vectors, then their similarity will be diminished.